-Thanks to the generosity of Cape Fear Stage members, Elaine and Jim Hynes, we were able to provide tickets for over 30 Pender County middle school students—many of whom had never set foot in the Wilson Center—to see the touring production of STOMP.
+Thanks to the generosity of Wilson Center members, Elaine and Jim Hynes, we were able to provide tickets for over 30 Pender County middle school students—many of whom had never set foot in the Wilson Center—to see the touring production of STOMP.

 We partnered with New Hanover County Public Library to offer discounted tickets to families attending the Broadway production of The Lightning Thief, based on the bestselling book by Rick Riordan.

 When the touring Broadway production of Evita “teched” at the Wilson Center before taking the show on the road, students from DREAMS of Wilmington ’s youth dance company, had the rare opportunity to meet the show’s technical director, producer, and choreographer—giving them a glimpse into careers in the performing arts.

 In partnership with the North Carolina Arts Council, we offered a day-long, free-of-charge writing workshop with NC Arts Council Literary Fellowship recipients.